jbukuts/nextjs-carbon-doc-template/content/labs/3-carbon.md

 }
 ```

-Or you wanted the background of that element to be a lighter blue
+Or if you wanted the background of that element to be a lighter blue

 ```scss
 $color: blue;